 Primary high blood pressure has no specific cause and it tends to develop gradually over the years.

 Secondary high blood pressure occurs due to an underlying condition.
-Various medical conditions and some medications can lead to a development of secondary hypertension.
+Various medical conditions and some medications can lead to the development of secondary hypertension.
 Some of the most common conditions that lead to secondary hypertension include:

 - Kidney problems